Tina Brooks: Early years

 Harold Floyd Brooks was born in Fayetteville, North Carolina, and was the brother of David "Bubba" Brooks.
 The nickname "Tina", pronounced Teena, was a variation of "Teeny", a childhood moniker.
 His favourite tune was "My Devotion".
 He studied harmony and theory with Herbert Bourne.

 Initially, he studied the C-melody saxophone, which he began playing shortly after he moved to New York with his family in 1944.
 Brooks' first professional work came in 1951 with rhythm and blues pianist Sonny Thompson, and in 1955 Brooks played with vibraphonist Lionel Hampton.
-Brooks also received less formal guidance from trumpeter and composer "Little" Benny Harris, who led the saxophonist to his first recording as a leader.
+Brooks also received less-formal guidance from trumpeter and composer "Little" Benny Harris, who led the saxophonist to his first recording as a leader.
 Harris recommended Brooks to Blue Note producer Alfred Lion in 1958.

 Recordings

 Brooks is best known for his recordings for the Blue Note label between 1958 and 1961, recording as a sideman with Kenny Burrell, Freddie Hubbard, Jackie McLean, Freddie Redd, and Jimmy Smith.
 Around the same period, Brooks was McLean's understudy in The Connection, a play by Jack Gelber with music by Redd, and performed on an album of music from the play on Felsted Records, a session which also featured Howard McGhee.

 Brooks recorded five sessions of his own for Blue Note (including one jointly with McLean).
 The first session was recorded on March 16, 1958 at the Van Gelder Studio in Hackensack, New Jersey, and featured trumpeter Lee Morgan alongside seasoned professionals such as Sonny Clark, Doug Watkins and Art Blakey.
-However, for unknown reasons Minor Move was not released for more than two decades, several years after Brooks had died.
+However, for unknown reasons, Minor Move was not released for more than two decades, several years after Brooks had died.
 This started an unfortunate trend, as three of his four other sessions (Street Singer, Back to the Tracks and The Waiting Game) did not appear during his lifetime.
 The exception was True Blue, a session recorded on June 25, 1960 with Freddie Hubbard, Duke Jordan, Sam Jones and Art Taylor.
 The release of True Blue coincided with the release of Hubbard's Blue Note debut album, Open Sesame (also featuring Brooks, who wrote the opening title track as well as "Gypsy Blue"), and was not actively promoted.

 Brooks did not record after 1961.
-Plagued by heroin dependency, and gradually deteriorating health, he died of liver failure aged 42.
+Plagued by heroin dependency, and gradually deteriorating health, he died of liver failure at age 42.

-Legacy

-Michael Cuscuna in 1985, through Mosaic Records, released a boxset of Brooks' recordings as leader; the limited edition is out of print.
-The interest in Brooks' music has also led to releases of the unissued sessions through Blue Note Japan and on CD in Blue Note's Connoisseur series.